Security tightens around shuttered Yemen embassies after militant warning

 The French embassy was closed on Sunday, following the lead of Britain and Germany, which shut their missions after the United States said it was closing more than a dozen missions in the Middle East and Africa.

-Security was also bolstered around the Presidential Palace in Sanaa, as well as near the Saudi embassy in the center of the Yemeni capital, causing big traffic jams.
+Security was also bolstered around the Presidential Palace in Sanaa, as well as near the Saudi embassy in the centre of the Yemeni capital, causing big traffic jams.

 “LIVING IN TERROR”